acviana/dagster-advent-of-code/README.md

 Setup:

-This project uses Poetry for dependency management.
+This project supports [Poetry](https://python-poetry.org/) for dependency management.
+Run `poetry install` to install the dependencies and then `poetry shell` to enter the project's virtual environment.
+Dependencies are also available in the `requirements.txt`.

 Note, to install grpcio with Poetry 1.1.4 and Python 3.8.6 on OSX 11.2.2 you need to set the following flag `export GRPC_PYTHON_BUILD_SYSTEM_ZLIB=true` ([source](https://github.com/grpc/grpc/issues/24677#issuecomment-728721822)).